-Learn how to check a Wagner cast iron skillet for age, defects, and collectability.
+Checking a Wagner cast iron skillet for age, defects, and collectability.
 Before you purchase your first Wagner skillet, it’s a good idea to check the condition to ensure you’ll be happy with the purchase.
-Carefully inspecting the skillet also helps you avoid disappointment and makes using vintage ironware a lot more enjoyable.
+Carefully inspecting the skillet also helps you avoid disappointment and makes using vintage ironware much more enjoyable.

-Inspecting vintage cast iron pans and looking for faults could also prevent you from overpaying or help you negotiate a better price with the seller.
-And when you spot a bargain, you’ll be easily able to judge the condition of the pan so you can make a decision right there and then.
+Inspecting vintage cast iron pans and looking for faults could prevent you from overpaying or help you negotiate a better price with the seller.
+And when you spot a bargain, you’ll be easily able to judge the condition of the pan so you can make a decision right then and there.

 Table of Contents